msmachadodossantos/chroma-rio/README.md

 ## Configuration

-To customize the color palette, modify the five primary colors in the `src/_variables.scss` file.
+To customize the color palette, modify the six primary colors in the `src/_variables.scss` file.

 ## Building